armoni2020/androidScan/README.md

 # androidScan
-Android Application that connects with a blue tooth barcode scanner to manage warehouse inventory
+Android Application that connects with a blue tooth barcode scanner to manage warehouse inventory (java classes only)